-Yaicha has worked in the healthcare field for 15+ years and has practiced as a Physician Associate (PA-C) for 10+ years.
+Yaicha has been a Physician Associate (PA-C) for 10+ years.
 She has a BS in psychology and currently practices as a Psychiatric PA-C, treating an array of diagnoses, including Chronic Pain and Anxiety.
-She has also treated patients with Ketamine Therapy.
-She is certified in Pain Reprocessing Therapy™, received training in the Diagnosis and Treatment of Neural Circuit Disorders, is a trauma-informed yoga teacher (RYT-240), a Reiki Master, health coach, and breathwork/meditation teacher.
+She is certified in Pain Reprocessing Therapy™, received training in the Diagnosis and Treatment of Neural Circuit Disorders, is a trauma-informed yoga teacher (RYT-240), a Reiki Master, pain coach, and breathwork/meditation teacher.

 Yaicha herself has been on an evolving journey with Chronic Pelvic Pain for years - experiencing many treatments such as hormones, surgery, Chinese medicine, and Psychedelics, among countless others.
 She knew from her lived experience as a patient and provider, along with her training in psychiatry, yoga, and more, that she had a unique set of tools to help frustrated, overwhelmed, women suffering in pain.
 She is honored you are here.